derHowie/tic-tac-toe-cris-chavez/README.md

 - Start button
 - You need to play against the CPU
-- At the end of the game, it should mention who's the winner.
+- At the end of the game, it should mention who's the winner
-- You should be able to play
+- You should be able to play again
 - If you don't have your React Native envionment set up, you should still be able to do it using https://snack.expo.io/

 **Bonus Points:**

 - Nice UI
-- Algorithm usage
+- Correct Algorithm usage
-- Other features that you might want to add.
+- Other features that you might want to add

 You have 3 hours to complete it.